egvijayanand/blazor-project-templates/README.md

 To run the project, it does depend on the WebView2 runtime, which can be downloaded from here:

-This can also be installed with [Maui Check](https://github.com/Redth/dotnet-maui-check) tool

 https://developer.microsoft.com/en-us/microsoft-edge/webview2/#download-section

+Or can easily be installed with [Maui Check](https://github.com/Redth/dotnet-maui-check) tool.

 #### Templates within Visual Studio